Google Translate: Open-source licenses and components

 Irish language data from Foras na Gaeilge's New English-Irish Dictionary.
 (English database designed and developed for Foras na Gaeilge by Lexicography MasterClass Ltd.) Welsh language data from Gweiadur by Gwerin.

 Certain content is copyrighted by Oxford University Press, United States.
 Some phrase translations come from Wikitravel.

 Reviews

 Shortly after launching the translation service for the first time, Google won an international competition for English–Arabic and English–Chinese machine translation.

 Translation mistakes and oddities

 Since Google Translate uses statistical matching to translate, translated text can often include apparently nonsensical and obvious errors, often swapping common terms for similar but nonequivalent common terms in the other language, as well as inverting sentence meaning.
 Novelty websites like Bad Translator and Translation Party have used the service to produce humorous text by translating back and forth between multiple languages, similar to the children's game telephone.

-Certain texts in Japanese have shown to be translated to "Replying to @sarah_mcdonald(s)" in English, often with no relation to the source text.
-Examples include "もーるるるるるるるる", "バチバチで草" and "絵にfう".
-This has been asked on multiple platforms, including YouTube.